charr91/insider-poly-bot/CONFIGURATION.md

 ### Monitoring Configuration (`monitoring`)

 Controls which markets to monitor and how frequently.
+Supports hybrid monitoring mode for detecting insider whales in low-volume markets.

 ```json
 {